Pastoral and Spiritual Care

 The spiritual dimension of wellness involves seeking meaning and purpose in human existence.
 It includes the development of a deep appreciation for the connectedness between people and creation, an awareness of one’s inner life, an ability to be reflective, to discern what one believes and why, and a sense of congruence – that is matching between what we believe, value and feel (the inside) with how we act and behave (the outside).

-We offer three programs focusing in on spiritual wellness:
+We offer several programs focusing in on spiritual wellness: